Cleaner, safer and better neighbourhoods

 How are we doing it?

 We work as a team with our community to keep Wandsworth’s streets as clean as possible.
 As well cleaning busy town centres every day seven days a week, we take a pro-active approach on enforcement by handing out fines to the small minority of people who litter.

 Maintaining weekly bin collection

-Did you know that around half of all councils collect refuse fortnightly or even three times a week?
+Did you know that around half of all councils collect refuse fortnightly?
 In Wandsworth we still collect your rubbish on a weekly basis because we know how important this is to residents.
 While we encourage as much recycling as possible, none of our rubbish goes to landfill.
 It is taken to our energy-from-waste incinerator in Belvedere where the heat generated is used to generate electricity which powers 13,000 homes.